 - Constant involvement with a child protective services agency

-If you would like to know more about the penalties for child abuse in California, or you are interested in filing a report of child abuse, then you should contact Ramey Law P.C. today.
+If you would like to know more about child abuse laws in California, or you are interested in filing a report of child abuse, you should contact Ramey Law P.C. today.
 Our child abuse attorneys can give you advice on your next steps.